magento/merchdocs/src/catalog/product-create-configurable.md

     ![]({% link catalog/assets/configurable-product.png %}){: .zoom}
     _Shopping cart - configurable product image_

+## Configuring the Stock Status

+The **Stock Status** of the configurable product is a **_semi-manually_** controlled setting.
+It is partially controlled by the **Stock Status** of its child products.
+It is a part of a **_multi-criteria_** stock status calculation, which is described below.

+When the configurable product **Stock Status** was **_manually_** saved as `Out of Stock` or `In Stock` by an Admin user, file import, or API call, it will **_not_** automatically change its stock status value, when its child products **_automatically_** become `In Stock` or `Out of Stock` by stock increase and decrease.
+It remains in its manually set **Stock Status** until changed by an Admin user, file import, or API call **_again_**.

+And vice versa.
+The initially saved as `In Stock` configurable product will **_automatically_** change its **Stock Status** to `Out of Stock` and `In Stock`, when its child products statuses will be **_manually_** saved as `Out of Stock` and `In Stock` by an Admin user, file import, or API call.

+In the same time, when **Stock Status** of the configurable product is `In Stock` in Magento Admin panel, and **_all_** its child products are `Out of Stock`, then this configurable product is shown as `Out of Stock` on the Storefront website.

+In other words, when you <span class="btn">Save</span> the **Stock Status** of the configurable product as `Out of Stock`, it will not be controlled by the stock statuses of its child products.
+And it will always be displayed as `Out of Stock`, on both Admin and Storefront websites.
+But when you <span class="btn">Save</span> the **Stock Status** of the configurable product as `In Stock`, it will be **_controlled_**, on both Admin and Storefront websites, by the stock statuses of its child products, as described above.

 ## Things to remember

 - A configurable product allows the shopper to choose options from drop-down, multiple select, visual swatch and text swatch input types.
 Each option is a separate, simple product.

-- Stock Status for a Configurable Product is a manually controlled setting.
+- Stock Status for a Configurable Product is a semi-manually controlled setting.
 This is different from the Stock Status of the Simple Product, where it is a direct representation of the product availability.
 In the case of a Configurable Product, the Stock Status is a part of a multi-criteria stock status calculation.
 When child products are sold out or come back in stock, it does not automatically change the Stock Status for the parent Configurable Product.

 - Configurable child products can be simple or virtual products **without custom options**.
 To make custom child products virtual, you must select _Тhis item has no weight_ in the _Weight_ setting for each of them.